Create satisficing tables in R the formula way.

 Styling

-tablespan allows adding styles to tables that are automatically exported to gt and openxlsx.
+tablespan allows adding styles to tables that are automatically exported to all exported tables (gt, openxlsx, flextable, and huxtable).
 The workflow is heavily inspired by gt.

 All functions used to style tablespan tables start with style_: